Exploring Ethiopia: Fun Facts for Kids

 Correct, Ethiopia is the only African country that was never colonized by a European power.

-Read more Exploring Fascinating Facts About Rice University
+Read more Fascinating Facts About the Mausoleum at Halicarnassus

 It is home to the oldest human fossils ever discovered, dating back over 3 million years.